gior/vercel-dev-ruby/README.md

 # vercel-dev-ruby
-A dev server for ruby serverless functions, following [Vercel](https://vercel.com) api requirements.
+A dev server for Ruby serverless functions, following [Vercel](https://vercel.com) api conventions.

-Run locally your serverless functions, the Vercel way.
+Run locally your Ruby serverless functions, the Vercel way.
 Ruby support is currently in Alpha stage, and the CLI is missing vc-dev for Ruby.

-__Waiting for advanced Ruby support, this server provides `vc-dev` features__
+__Waiting for official advanced Ruby support, this server provides `vc-dev` features__

 ## Installation